Rangipuke

 Ellen Melville Centre, 1 Freyberg Place, Pioneers Hall, Level 2

-Historically, tukutuku were used around the walls of Māori meeting houses, particularly between carvings.
-The panels consist of vertical stakes often made of toetoe - kākaho (stems of a native grass-like plant).
+Historically tukutuku were used around the walls of Māori meeting houses, particularly between carvings.
+The Panels’ vertical stakes are often made of toetoe - kākaho (stems of a native plant).

 The interwoven horizontal rods are traditionally made from tōtara (native timber) or stalks of bracken-fern.
-Kiekie (native flax) and pīngao (golden sand sedge) are used to form the patterning.
+Kiekie (native flax) and pīngao (golden sand sedge) form the patterning.

 12.